iagmidif/alx-system_engineering-devops/command_line_for_the_win/README.md

 ![2-next_9_tasks.png](https://github.com/iagmidif/alx-system_engineering-devops/blob/main/command_line_for_the_win/2-next_9_tasks.png?raw=true)

-I don't think it is appropriate to just share the answer on this read me, but i will list almost every thing I used to do the challengs.
+I don't think it is appropriate to just share the answer on this read me, but i will list almost everything that helped me to do the challengs.

 List of the commands I have used:
 * `find`